 On my first grocery trip when I moved out and started college, I bought no less than 18 boxes of scalloped potatoes.
 Boxes y’all.
-18. In my defense; they were scalloped potatoes, and the were on sale!, so, you know, 18… Go ahead, insert rolling of eyes and shaking of head here.
+18. In my defense; they were on sale!, so, you know, 18… Go ahead, insert rolling of eyes and shaking of head here.
 For reals.
 They were terrible!

 Ha!
 Turns out my mom makes things way better than a box company.

-Now that I’m grown up and all that jazz, I like to make scalloped potatoes too.
-And of course, at my house Scalloped Potatoes are now homemade.
+Now that I’m grown up and all that jazz, at my house Scalloped Potatoes are homemade.
 Moreover, I’ve added my own twist.
-AND my scalloped potatoes twist ended up being delicious.
+AND my twist ended up being delicious.
 In fact, these babies are the bomb y’all!
 SOOO DARN GOOD.